 5. Don’t Force Them

 If your partner doesn’t share the same views as you on who should bear the expenses then, choose whether you want to continue this relationship or not.

-It is human nature to be accustomed to how others treat them in the beginning, and if what comes later does not correlate then it becomes unexpected and hard to accept.
+It is human nature to be accustomed to how others treat them in the beginning.
+If what comes later does not correlate, it becomes unexpected and hard to accept.

 We behave differently at the start of a relationship as we tend to push our limits to impress our partner.
 We try to become someone that we are not.

-So it becomes crucial to practice consistent behavior from early on so that your expectations don’t shock your partner.
+It becomes crucial to practice consistent behavior from early on so that your expectations don’t shock your partner.
 Or even if you are changing now, go gradually.

 However, see to it that your partner is not using you for money.
 Not taking money should be your choice and not your partner’s.

 Don’t be foolish enough to do everything for someone who may not deserve it.
-Rather, act wisely even if you think that the person you are with is going to be with you forever.
+Act wisely even if you are sure that the person you are with is going to be with you forever.

 Now it’s your turn to share how you manage the finances in your relationship.
 Only one person bears the burden or do you split based on your pocket?